 A handle that makes it easy to move the folding rail up or down

-Do I need to add a folding rail?
+Do I Need to add a Folding Rail for my Stairlift?

-There may be a number of reasons why a manual or power folding rail may need to be an option.
+There may be a number of reasons why a manual or power folding rail may need to be added as an option for your stairlift.
 However, the three most common reasons why our experts would recommend folding rail to your Bruno stair lift are:

 The rail is an obstruction to a doorway

 The doorway or hallway at the bottom of the stairs is narrow

 Should I add a manual or power folding rail?